 The Library offers 26 PCs (Windows-based) on the main floor for public use, 4 of which are express 15-minute stations.

-All PCs can access the Internet, are loaded with Microsoft Office software, have USB 2.0 ports and headphone jacks, and are networked to black and white and color ($.25/page) laser printers.
-Self service scanner is available.
-There is a 15 minute time limit and it is $.25/page to print.
+All PCs can access the Internet, are loaded with Microsoft Office software, have USB 2.0 ports and headphone jacks, and are networked color ($.25/page) laser printing.
+A self service scanner is also available with a 15 minute time limit.

 Computer/Internet Classes [top]